 Drone technology is rapidly evolving, and many construction sites are heavily relying on the use of drones (a.k.a. unmanned aerial vehicles, UAVs).

-Goldman Sachs estimates that businesses and government investment on drone tech would reach around $13 billion by 2020.
+Goldman Sachs estimates that businesses and government investment in drone tech would reach around $11 billion by 2021.
 When it comes to drone production, you can expect the commercial development of drones to reach about $10.9 billion by 2025.

 In the construction industry, the use of drones can facilitate in many ways.